glbdhananjaya/Meeting_Analyser_with_PF/README.md

 # Project Evaluation

 ## Drawbacks
-- Time consuming for the chat bot.
-- Transcriptions takes time since an audio file is generated first.
+- Transcriptions takes time since an audio file is generated first from the video.

 ## Suggestions
 - A faster, more advanced speech recognition engine can be used. (e.g: Google Speech Recognotion API or any other cloud based API)